 In this course we take a close look at the creative process of a film composer.
+How does film music work?
 How to start?
-Which compositional techniques are there to use?
+Which compositional strategies and techniques are there to use?
 How to deal with the other disciplines involved?
 And what about scoring horror movies, comedy, tv-commercials, documentary, animation, etc?
-Relevant questions that will be dealt with in this course.
 In addition, we will investigate the relationship between the visual track and the sound track through hands-on assignments and the analysis of specific film excerpts.

 To get a broader perspective, the course will address the ‘construction’ of the media industry (cinema, television, corporate identity and branding, online audiovisual content, games, etc.) in general and the role of music and the music composer in specific.
-A guest lecture from a renowned film composer and an excursion to a international music production company such as Massive Music (www.massivemusic.com) are also part of the course program.
+Guest lectures from a renowned film composer and an experienced sound designer are also part of the course program.

 There are ca. 6 till 8 hours of contact per day.
-These include lectures, demo's, excursion, discussion and feedback sessions on work-in-progress.
-In the remaining time the student is expected to work on the exercises and final assignment.
+These include (guest) lectures, discussion meetings and (individual) feedback sessions on work-in-progress.
+In the remaining time the student is expected to work on the exercises and assignments.

 For this course you are required to upload the following documents when applying:

 Rens Machielse | E: firstname.lastname@example.org